T.B. Simon Power Plant - upgrade utility substation

 At present, the T.B.
 Simon Power Plant can reliably meet the peak electrical needs of the campus.
 In addition to the Power Plant's self-generation facilities, an electrical substation provides a connection between the Power Plant and the local utility electric grid.
 The substation makes it possible for the University to purchase electric power from the local utility and provides firming capacity for the Power Plant.
 With the development of the FRIB project and projected growth of the campus infrastructure, however, the production capabilities and the current capacity of the substation are insufficient to meet the University's increasing need for electric power.

-The proposed location for the new switching station is along Power Line Drive approximately 400 yards east of College Road.
+The location of the new switching station is along Power Line Drive approximately 400 yards east of College Road.
 The total area is estimated at approximately 1.5 acres, with less than one acre needed in addition to the existing easement.
-This location reduces the length of the new transmission lines and could result in savings related to duct bank construction costs.
-The switching station will include the installation of new breakers and related equipment necessary to connect the new 138kV duct bank to the supply grid.
-The project will also include an access road around the switching station to provide entry and exit to the farm management facilities located in this area.
-Evergreen plantings will be implemented between the switch station and College Road to enhance both security and aesthetics.
+This location reduces the length of the new transmission lines and will result in savings related to duct bank construction costs.
+The switching station includes the installation of new breakers and related equipment necessary to connect the new 138kV duct bank to the supply grid.
+The project included an access road around the switching station to provide entry and exit to the farm management facilities located in this area.
+Evergreen plantings have been installed between the switch station and College Road to enhance both security and aesthetics.

 - Start of construction: January 2016